oracle/graalpython/docs/user/README.md

     }
     ```

-## GraalPy as CPython Replacement
+## Testing Python Applications and Packages on GraalPy

-Go [here](Python-Runtime.md) to get started with GraalPy as CPython replacement.
+Go [here](Python-Runtime.md) to get a CPython compatible distribution of GraalPy to test Python applications and packages.

 #### Related Documentation